RobertNeher/Repository-Artefact_based/README.md

 ## Change stream

-Start by: `python src/change_stream.py` (in a dedicated separate shell)\
+Start by: `python src/workitem_listener.py` (in a dedicated separate shell)\
 Parameters: None\
-Listens to changes in the work item document store:
+Listens to changes in the document stores, located in MongoDB document storage:

+- Work item
+- Document (work item collection)
+- Attachment
+- Folder

 - insert
 - update
 - delete

-events will be recognized and stores the changes (AKA deltas) in work item history store.
+events will be recognized and stores the changes (AKA deltas) in document history store.

-Revision 0 keeps always the initial version of the work item.
+Revision 0 keeps always the initial version of the document

 HINT: Please use delete_workitem.py for deletion.
 Only in this case a retrieval of deleted work item is possible.
 A deletion by mean of the work item store, the deletion state is lost forever.